-- Wave 1 included households with children who received free or reduced price meals due to their SNAP, TANF, or MA benefits.
-Wave 1 was completed on June 1, 2020.
+- Phase 1 included households with children who received free or reduced-price meals due to their SNAP, TANF, or MA benefits.
+Phase 1 was completed on June 1, 2020.
 If you are active for TANF or SNAP benefits and did not receive a benefit to your EBT card, then you have been mailed a white P-EBT card.

-- Wave 2 included households with children who received MA only and attended a school in the School District of Philadelphia, as well as households with children who received the free or reduced price meals through any other eligibility determination.
-Wave 2 also included children from Wave 1 that had duplicate records that required additional review.
-Wave 2 was completed on June 8, 2020.
+- Phase 2 included households with children who received MA only and attended a school in the School District of Philadelphia, as well as households with children who received the free or reduced-price meals through any other eligibility determination.
+Phase 2 also included children from Phase 1 that had duplicate records that required additional review.
+Phase 2 was completed on June 8, 2020.

-- Wave 3 includes households with children who are only eligible due to the Community Eligibility Provision (CEP), where a certain percentage of the children in the school are income eligible for free or reduced price meals, so all children in that school receive free or reduced price meals.
-Wave 3 also includes households with children who became eligible for free or reduced price meals after the Wave 1 and Wave 2 lists were provided by PDE.
+- Phase 3 includes households with children who are only eligible due to the Community Eligibility Provision (CEP), where a certain percentage of the children in the school are Directly Certified and eligible for free meals, so all children in that school receive free meals.
+Phase 3 also includes households with children who became eligible for free or reduced-price meals after the Phase 1 and Phase 2 lists were provided by PDE.
 Phase 3 benefits will be processed and mailed by the end of July.

-The white P-EBT cards started being mailed when Wave 1 was completed during the first week of June.
+The white P-EBT cards started being mailed when Phase 1 was completed during the first week of June.
 Due to the large number of cards that must be mailed, it will take a few weeks for all cards to be sent.
-Wave 1 and Wave 2 households should get their card by the end of June.
-Wave 3 households should get their card by July 10.
-If you haven't received your P-EBT benefit or card by the end of June, or by July 10 if your household is in Wave 3, please use the emergency meal survey link below.
+Phase 1 and Phase 2 households should get their card by July 10, 2020.
+Phase 3 and Phase 4 households should get their card by the end of July.
+If you haven't received your P-EBT benefit or card by the end of July, please use the emergency meal survey link below.

 - If you have additional questions about Pennsylvania's P-EBT, send an email to